theFaceless/TowerDefense/README.md

 ToDo
 ========
+-Improve GUI: Make the GUI look nice, and add some place on the gui for buttons and text and shizzles.

 -Money system: Money needed to buy buildings
 		Money can be earned through killing enemys or special buildings (like a generator)